First-Year Student Move-In

 If you are able, we suggest you reach out to your future roommate prior to move-in.
 Some students arrange with their roommate, which person will bring the mini-fridge and who will bring the microwave.
 While you don't have to do this, space is limited in your residence hall space and having two microwaves, televisions, mini-fridges, etc., might get overwhelming!

 If you need to purchase items for your room, we recommend that you take a look at OCM for Eastern Michigan University.
 They specialize in EVERYTHING related to residence hall living and have great packages, bedding sets, as well as bath and storage items.
+You can also shop on-line at Bed, Bath & Beyond and pick up your items on Friday, 8/31, at the Bed, Bath, and Beyond Tent Sale.

 What To Do The Night Before